sol/solid/book/README.md

-The [`String`][string] module provides operations on `String` values, the [`ByteString`][byte-string] module provides operations on `ByteString` values, the [`Word8`][word8] module provides operations on `Word8` values, and so on.
+The [`String`][string] module provides operations on `String` values, the [`ByteString`][byte-string] module provides operations on `ByteString` values, the [`Either`][either] module provides operations on `Either` values, and so on.

-All those operations are available both as functions and as methods.
+Every operation is available both as a function and as a method.

 **Example:**